UNHSAILLab/Adversary-Engagement-Ontology/README.md

 ```

 ## Current Release ##
-The current release of AEO is 1.1.0.
+The current release of AEO is version 0.1.8

-The latest release of the Adversary Engagement Ontology (AEO), version 1.1.0, has incorporated necessary refinements and updates.
-In accordance with Semantic Versioning principles, the AEO will continue to accept additive improvements, but any backwards-incompatible changes will be deferred until the 2.0.0 release, which is planned to occur within a minimum period of 6 months and a maximum period of 12 months.
+The latest release of the Adversary Engagement Ontology (AEO), version 0.1.8, has incorporated necessary refinements and updates.
+In accordance with Semantic Versioning principles, the AEO will continue to accept additive improvements, but any backwards-incompatible changes will be deferred until the next release, which is planned to occur within a minimum period of 6 months and a maximum period of 12 months.

 ## I have a question!